OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-Born in Charleroi, Georges Lemaître was a Belgian Catholic priest and physicist who would come to refute Einstein’s theory of relativity and posit what we know today as the ‘Big Bang Theory.’
-While serving a religious life and studying physics may seem like a contradiction, Lemaître found a natural connection between the two disciplines to become a leading scientist who would come to revolutionize modern cosmology in the early 20th century.
+Born in Charleroi, Hainaut, in 1894, Georges Lemaître is one of the famous Belgians who may seem like a bit of a contradiction.
+He was a Belgian Catholic priest and also a physicist, who would come to refute Einstein’s theory of relativity and first proposed what we know today as the Big Bang theory.
+While serving a religious life and studying physics may appear incompatible, Lemaître found a natural connection between the two disciplines, attending events to discuss science and spirituality.
+He became a leading scientist who would come to revolutionise modern cosmology in the early 20th century.

 Renowned as an iconic fashion designer, Diane von Fürstenberg’s roots lie within Brussels, Belgium.
 She began her career composing sample designs before moving to New York in the 1970s, where she would then create her most famous design: the wrap dress.
-The wrap dress changed the modern contemporary attire for American woman and launched von Fürstenberg’s career into stardom.
+The wrap dress changed the modern contemporary attire for American women and launched von Fürstenberg’s career into stardom.

 This Brussels-born musician has put Belgium on the hip-hop and electronic map, with his catchy beats masking some deep lyrical prose.
 An anagram for “maestro”, Stromae has found success as a French musical act even within the Anglophile world, with consistently sold-out performances abroad as he steadily introduces the world to the true meaning of Belgitude – the self-deprecating attitude the people of Belgium have towards their country.